History of Thailand: 2008–2010 political crisis

-In April 2009, protests by the National United Front of Democracy Against Dictatorship (UDD, or "Red Shirts") forced the cancellation of the Fourth East Asia Summit after protesters stormed the Royal Cliff Hotel venue in Pattaya, smashing the glass doors of the venue to gain entry, and a blockade prevented the Chinese premier at the time, Wen Jiabao, from attending.
+In April 2009 protests by the National United Front of Democracy Against Dictatorship (UDD, or "Red Shirts") forced the cancellation of the Fourth East Asia Summit.
+Protesters stormed the Royal Cliff Hotel in Pattaya, smashing its glass doors to get in, and a blockade kept the Chinese premier, Wen Jiabao, from attending.

 About a year later, a set of new Red Shirts protests resulted in 87 deaths (mostly civilian and some military) and 1,378 injured.
-When the army tried to disperse protesters on 10 April 2010, the army was met with automatic gunfire, grenades, and fire bombs from an opposition faction in the army.
-This resulted in the army returning fire with rubber bullets and some live ammunition.
+When the army tried to disperse protesters on 10 April 2010 it met automatic gunfire, grenades and fire bombs from an opposition faction within the army, and returned fire with rubber bullets and some live ammunition.
 During the time of the Red Shirt protests against the government, there were numerous grenade and bomb attacks against government offices and the homes of government officials.
-Gas grenades were fired at Yellow Shirt protesters who were protesting against the Red Shirts and in favour of the government, by unknown gunmen killing one pro-government protester, the government stated that the Red Shirts were firing the weapons at civilians.
+Unknown gunmen fired gas grenades at Yellow Shirt protesters demonstrating against the Red Shirts and for the government, killing one of them; the government said the Red Shirts were firing on civilians.
 Red Shirts continued to hold a position in the business district of Bangkok and it was shut down for several weeks.

 On 3 July 2011, the opposition Pheu Thai Party, led by Yingluck Shinawatra (the youngest sister of Thaksin Shinawatra), won the general election by a landslide (265 seats in the House of Representatives, out of 500).
-She had never previously been involved in politics, Pheu Thai campaigning for her with the slogan "Thaksin thinks, Pheu Thai acts".
-Yingluck was the nation's first female prime minister and her role was officially endorsed in a ceremony presided over by King Bhumibol Adulyadej.
-The Pheu Thai Party is a continuation of Thaksin's Thai Rak Thai party.
+She had not been in politics before, and Pheu Thai, a continuation of Thaksin's Thai Rak Thai party, campaigned with the slogan "Thaksin thinks, Pheu Thai acts".
+She became the country's first female prime minister, her role endorsed in a ceremony presided over by King Bhumibol Adulyadej.